The Most Affordable Automatic Watches

 Bulova also produce top-notch watches at reasonable prices, and many of them are automatic.
 This particular model is one of their simplest in design, which makes for a great dress watch.

 The clean black dial with slim, rectangular hour markers and hands is all about subtlety.
 As is the narrow day/date window, which is still easy to read, without standing out.
 The rest of the watch is all about the stainless steel, which is everywhere from the case to the jubilee band.
 And Bulova have included a Swiss Automatic movement, which is a bargain at this price point.

 If you like what Bulova has to offer, you can also dive deeper into their collection here.

 It would not be right to ignore the SKX range from Seiko in this post.
-Sure, it is not their cheapest automatic watches, but it’s pretty close.
+Sure, it is not a cheap mechanical watch, but it’s pretty it’s certainly affordable.
 And, it’s one of their most popular watches too.
 Especially if you like the diver look.

 Like the Mako and Pro Divers above, this watch is very reminiscent of the Rolex Submariner, except that Seiko have thrown the crown to a more protected 4-5 o’clock position.
 Smart if you ask me, especially for divers.

 The whole SKX range comes in two colors, this black version, and the perhaps more famous Pepsi SKX007.
 You can see a comparison here.
 There are also stainless steel bands or rubber, depending on your needs.

 The only downside of this watch of its competitors is that Seiko have not included hacking or hand-winding in their movement.